KTH Environmental management system

 Communication and education are important aspects of our environmental management.
 A general training for employees linked to environmental activities are available on the intranet as is all documentation pertaining to the environmental management system.
 An internal and an external newsletter are also distributed.

-KTH’s environmental efforts are centrally organized by KTH Sustainability Office under the University Administration (UF).
+KTH’s environmental efforts are centrally organized by KTH Sustainability Office under the University Administration (UA).
 KTH Sustainability Office is responsible for overall environmental issues at KTH.
-The local environmental work conducted by KTH schools and UF is managed by together with their local management.
-Schools’ and the UF’s local environmental objectives, procedures and organization are available on their local environment webpages .
+The local environmental work conducted by KTH schools and UA is managed by together with their local management.
+Schools’ and the UA’s local environmental objectives, procedures and organization are available on their local environment webpages .

-KTH's environmental management system covers the whole of KTH’s operations including education, research and collaboration within all ten schools and University Administration and all four campuses: KTH Campus, KTH Flemingsberg, KTH Kista and KTH Södertälje.
+KTH's environmental management system covers the whole of KTH’s operations including education, research and collaboration within all five schools and University Administration and all campuses: KTH Campus, KTH Flemingsberg, KTH Kista and KTH Södertälje.
+KTH's operations is divided into five schools and University Adminitration:

 - School of Architecture and the Built Environment (ABE)